 How to Apply

-In order to apply for a trade contractor licence, you need to complete the Trade Contractor's Licence Application Form and furnish the following:
+In order to apply for a trade contractor licence to be a carpenter in Queensland, you need to complete the Trade Contractor's Licence Application Form and provide the QBCC with the following:

 - Technical qualifications applicable to the relevant licence class